slfagrouche/E-commerce-System/README.md

 # The E-commerce System

-The E-commerce System! this is a basic Python project that simulates a simple online shopping experience.
+The E-commerce System! this is a Python project that simulates a simple online shopping experience.
 Users can add products to their shopping cart, view the cart, and complete the purchase.

 ## How to Use